CBS Weekend News

-The CBS Weekend News is the branding using on the weekend editions of CBS Evening News, the flagship evening television news program of CBS News, the news division of the CBS television network in the United States.
-Weekend editions of the CBS Evening News originally debuted on February 5, 1966.
+CBS Weekend News (titled as CBS Weekend News with Jericka Duncan) is the branding used on the weekend editions of CBS Evening News, the flagship evening television news program of CBS News, the news division of the CBS television network in the United States.
+Weekend editions of CBS Evening News originally debuted on February 5, 1966.
 The network began using the CBS Weekend News branding on May 7, 2016, with a format that relies more on resources from CBS's streaming news channel CBS News 24/7, reports from local CBS affiliates, and highlights from the past week.